KushajveerSingh/KushajveerSingh.github.io/src/content/docs/project_ideas.md

 -   There are chrome extensions that deal with analyzing DOM like number of nodes.
 Consolidate all the extensions into one script/extension.
 -   Chrome console shows DOM after JD render.
 Ctrl-U shows HTML returned by the server.
 In the chrome DOM, spaces and newline nodes are not shows.
 In your project show these as well.

+## (HTML) - Linter

+-   In the spec, there are ton of recommendations, plus errors which browsers respect.
+And all this information can be converted to linting rules.
+-   For each tag look into
+    -   how many times they can appear in the DOM.
+Like `<title>` can only appear once and in the `<head>`.
+    -   the possible attribute values, and no duplication of attributes.
+-   Security best practices, should also be integrated.
+This includes how to get rid of all security attacks like cross-site, and more (as mentioned in the spec).
+-   For SSR framework, get all the routes and then run the linter on the generated HTML.
+Since in SSR, all HTML is hidden in JS and linter would not be of much use.

+## (HTML) - Minifier

+-   For each tag, use the spec to minify to the extreme.
+-   Add an option to further compress the output using popular compression techniques and show the output size comparison using various all the comparison options.
+-   Use DOM analyzer, to test the effectiveness of the minifier, in terms of `querySelector` performance, number of nodes, and other relevant stuff.

+## (HTML) - Formatter

+Create HTML formatter module for Configurable formatter.